-As head of UCSD’s Experimental Neuropathology Laboratory, he investigated synaptic damage in neurodegenerative disorders such as Alzheimer's disease, Parkinson's disease, dementia with Lewy bodies, multiple system atrophy and AIDS-related dementia.
-His laboratory developed novel models of neurodegeneration as well as new gene therapies, small molecules and experimental immunotherapies for Alzheimer's disease and Parkinson's disease.
-Four of the experimental therapeutic approaches developed at his laboratory have now passed Phase I clinical trials.
-As the director of autopsy services at UCSD Medical Center, he also directed the neuropathology core of the NIA-supported Shirley-Marcos Alzheimer’s Disease Research Center.
+As head of UCSD’s Experimental Neuropathology Laboratory, he investigated synaptic damage in neurodegenerative disorders such as Alzheimer's disease, Parkinson's disease, dementia with Lewy bodies, multiple system atrophy, and AIDS-related dementia.
+His laboratory was involved with the discovery of alpha-synuclein and developed novel models of neurodegeneration, as well as new gene therapies, small molecules, and experimental immunotherapies for Alzheimer's disease and Parkinson's disease.
+Four of the experimental therapeutic approaches developed at his laboratory targeting alpha-synuclein have now passed Phase I clinical trials.
+He also directed the neuropathology core of the NIA-supported Shiley-Marcos Alzheimer’s Disease Research Center.

-A prolific author with approximately 800 original research articles and 70 book chapters, Masliah has some familiarity with NIA as a past member of the NIA National Advisory Council on Aging, the NIA Neuroscience of Aging Study Section, and the Cellular and Molecular Biology of Neurodegeneration Study Section.
-He has also served as an advisor in the expert panels to revise the criteria for the neuropathological diagnosis of Alzheimer’s Disease organized by the NIA and the Alzheimer’s Association, at expert meetings and workshops to advise in the use of preclinical models for Alzheimer’s Disease and at a series of NIH-hosted Summits on Alzheimer’s and related dementias.
-Masliah served as a member of the Scientific Advisory Board of the Alzheimer’s Association from 2010-2016.
+A prolific author with approximately 800 original research articles, 70 book chapters and dozens of patents, Dr. Masliah has familiarity with NIA as a past member of the NIA National Advisory Council on Aging, the NIA Neuroscience of Aging Study Section, and the Cellular and Molecular Biology of Neurodegeneration Study Section.
+He has also served as an advisor in expert panels to revise the criteria for the neuropathological diagnosis of Alzheimer’s disease organized by NIA and the Alzheimer’s Association, at scientific meetings and workshops to advise on the use of preclinical models for Alzheimer’s disease, and at a series of summits hosted by the National Institutes of Health (NIH) on Alzheimer’s and related dementias.
+Dr. Masliah served as a member of the Scientific Advisory Board of the Alzheimer’s Association from 2010-2016.